 9. Give Yourself a Moment – If you’re feeling frustrated, take a moment to pause before reacting.
 Giving yourself time to think through a reaction allows you better control over what happens.
 If needed, temporarily remove yourself.
 Notice the negative emotions early enough to remind yourself not to react negatively.

-How you respond to frustrations at work, conflict with others, and work stress makes all the difference in your overall happiness, success on the job, and the impact you make at work.
-People who learn to be the victor over challenges, not the victim, make significant impacts for their team, work culture, and for themselves.
+How you respond to work frustrations, conflict with others, and work stress makes all the difference in your overall happiness, success on the job, and the impact you make at work.
+People who learn to be the victor over challenges, not the victim, significantly impact their team, work culture, and themselves.